QiangAIResearcher/qiangairesearcher.github.io/_pages/about.md

   - /about.html
 ---

+Hey I'm Qiang, welcome to my home!

-Mr. Qiang Zhang is a PhD student under supervision of [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/).
-He obtained his bachelor and master degree from Shandong Univeristy and Chinese Academy of Sciences respectively.
-Qiang is now affiliated with the [Web Intelligence Group](http://wi.cs.ucl.ac.uk/), the [Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/), [Univeristy College London](https://www.ucl.ac.uk/).
+I'm a PhD student in machine learning and natural languag processing under supervision of [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/).
+I'm now affiliated with the [Web Intelligence Group](http://wi.cs.ucl.ac.uk/), the [Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/), [Univeristy College London](https://www.ucl.ac.uk/).

-Qiang's research interests lie in the areas of statistical machine learning and deep learning with applications to sequential data, such as natual lanuages, human behaviour and physiological signal.
+My research interests lie in the areas of statistical machine learning and deep learning with applications to natuarl language.
 He is also also interested in multimodal data fusion and integration.
 Curretly he focuses on machine learning methods for automatic verification of textual facts on the web.

 ## Latest News
 * 22.12.2019 - Invited to serve as reviwer of ACL 2020.